sunriseJS/sunriseJS.github.io/howtosunrise.md

 So, what's my part?
 --------

-Just grap an new javascript file and define a global variable
+Just grab an new javascript file and define a global variable

 ```javascript
 var game = {};